Graduate Student Resources

-For a number of years, the GSG has maintained an unofficial thesis template using LaTeX.
-GSG through the support of graduate students has developed a thesis template in LaTeX for the use of graduate students at Mines as per the formatting rules defined by the university.
+For a number of years, the GSG has maintained the unofficial thesis template using LaTeX (available above).
+GSG through the support of graduate students has developed this thesis template in LaTeX for the use of graduate students at Mines as per the formatting rules defined by OGS.
 The Thesis Template can be used in Overleaf or other LaTeX editors.
 A detailed user manual is available to learn how to use the template.
 If you have any issues regarding the template please contact the GSG Academic Chair.

 The LaTeX template was developed through a competition in 2019-2020.
-The first prize winner was Ms. Claudia Schrama and the second place was Ms. Ming Li (Template).
+The first prize winner was Ms. Claudia Schrama; her template (available above) is periodically cross-checked with OGS formatting guidelines.
+The second place template was designed by Ms. Ming Li (Ming Li template – NOT OGS APPROVED).
 GSG appreciates their effort in helping fellow graduate students.

 Note: Please also note that template is provided “as is” without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
 The entire risk as to the quality and performance of the template is with you.
 Should the template prove defective, you assume the cost of all necessary servicing, repair or correction.

 NOTE: Mines email login required.